 Almandine and pyrope are the most common varieties of garnet but the colour difference between the two is minimal and can only really be seen in the finest grade gemstones.
 Pyrope whose name comes from the Greek word 'pyropos' meaning 'fiery-eyed' only occurs in shades of red and is often found associated with diamond.
-In the Kimberley region of South Africa where this stone is mined it's known as the 'Cape Ruby'.
+In the Kimberley region of South Africa where this variety of garnet is mined, it's known as the 'Cape Ruby'.

-Spessartine also known as mandarin garnet because of its vivid orange colour is one of the rarest varieties of garnet, its name comes from the region of Spessart in Bavaria, Southern Germany.
-Grossular garnet in its purest form is clear and colourless but it often contains impurities which cause stones to exhibit many different colours.
+Spessartine also known as mandarin garnet because of its vivid orange colour is one of the rarest varieties whose name comes from the region of Spessart in Bavaria, southern Germany.
+Grossular garnet in its purest form is clear and colourless but often contains impurities which cause stones to exhibit many different colours.
 The name comes from the Greek word 'grossularia' meaning 'gooseberry' because its colour and shape can sometimes resemble a gooseberry.
 Tsavorite which is the most highly sought after variety of grossular garnet exhibits a vivid green colour and was discovered as recently as 1968 in Tanzania.
-In 1971 it was also discovered in Kenya and was subsequently named after the Tsavo National Park by the American jewellery company Tiffany & Co who were the first to market it.
-Virtually all tsavorite is found in East Africa a region rich in vanadium which is the trace element that gives garnet and occasionally emerald their colour.
+In 1971 it was also discovered in Kenya and was subsequently named after the Tsavo National Park by American jewellery company Tiffany & Co who were the first to market it.
+Virtually all tsavorite is found in east Africa a region rich in vanadium which is the trace element that gives garnet and occasionally emerald their colour.

 Demantoid garnet is one of the rarest and most valuable varieties whose name comes from the Dutch word 'demant' meaning 'diamond' because of its impressive fire or brilliance.
 It was first discovered in 1868 and quickly became popular with jewellers including Carl Fabergé and Tiffany & Co.
 Demantoid garnet was also popular during the Victorian era and with Russian Tsars.

 Garnets which have been found in Bronze Age excavations are believed to be one of the world's most ancient gemstones.
 They have been traced to the Nile Delta in 3100 B.C. where Ancient Egyptian artisans are known to have created beads, bracelets and other items of jewellery.
-Orange coloured grossular garnet which is also known as hessonite was also used for jewellery in Ancient Greece and Rome as well as for cameos and intaglios.
-Red garnets were once included in the group known as carbuncle which is an old name for any blood-red coloured translucent gemstone that had been cut as a cabochon but it particularly referred to garnet.
+Orange grossular garnet which is also known as hessonite was also used for jewellery in Ancient Greece and Rome as well as for cameos and intaglios.
+Red varieties were once included in the group known as carbuncle which is an ancient name for any blood-red coloured translucent gemstone that had been cut as a cabochon.
+The name however referred particularly to garnet.
 At one time all dark red stones were considering to be the same mineral.

 Garnets were widely traded in Carthage (Tunisia) during early Roman times where they were believed to have strong curative powers and were also used for hundreds of years as an abrasive.
 Stones are still widely used today as abrasives because they're relatively hard, have sharp edges and once crushed are perfect for cutting and sanding.